 Victims are, many times, left to struggle with auto accident injuries that change the course of their lives forever.

-At Battle Born, we represent clients who, after an auto accident, have suffered:
+Our law firm represents clients who, after an auto accident, have suffered:

 - Traumatic brain injury